Designing generalized elegant Bell inequalities in higher dimensions from a Tsirelson bound: Results

-Our strategy is to solve the decomposition and saturation condition by varying $f_{x,y}^n$ with pre-assumed generalized EBI correlation.
-To this end, we define the optimal observables satisfying conditions (ii) and (iii),
+Our strategy is to solve the decomposition and saturation conditions simultaneously by varying the coefficients of Bell expression $f_{x,y}^n$ with a given generalized EBI correlation.
+To this end, we define the optimal measurements obeying conditions (ii) and (iii),